floragunncom/search-guard-docs/_content/_docs_elasticstack/elasticstack_transportclient.md

 {% include toc.md %}

-For a Transport Client to talk to a Search Guard secured Elasticsearch cluster, the following requirements must be met:
+For a Transport Client to talk to a Search Guard secured OpenSearch/Elasticsearch cluster, the following requirements must be met:

 * The Transport Client needs to authenticate itself against the cluster by sending a trusted TLS certificate
 * A role with appropriate permissions has to be configured in Search Guard, either based on the hostname of the client, or the DN of the certificate